 In subsection (b), the words "Not later than 270 days after the date of the enactment of this Act" are omitted because of section 6(f) of the bill.

+ted because of section 6(f) of the bill.
 In subsection (b)(4)(A), the words "Except as provided in subparagraph (B)" are omitted as unnecessary.

 DEADLINE FOR ISSUANCE OF STANDARD POLICY